Filling Out USCIS Form I-751, Petition to Remove the Conditions on Residence (Line by Line)

 Part 5.
 Information About Your Children

-If you have children, Question 5 asks whether each child is "applying with you."
-That means did the child get two-year conditional green cards at the same or within 90 days of when you did (based on being your child)?
-If so, it's important to check the "yes" box—that way, your child won't need to file his or her own I-751.
+If you have children, Part 5 Questions 5, 11, 17, 23, and 29 ask whether each child is "applying with you."
+That means: Did the child get two-year conditional green cards at the same or within 90 days of when you did (based on being your child)?
+If so, it's important to check the "yes" box—that way, your child won't need to file their own I-751.

 Part 6.
 Accommodations for Individuals With Disabilities and/or Impairments

-If you are requesting an accommodation at your interview because of a disability or impairment—such as needing to bring along a sign-language interpreter—explain that here.
+If you are requesting an accommodation at your interview because of a disability or impairment—such as needing to bring along a sign-language interpreter or guide dog for the blind—explain that here.

 Part 7, Petitioner's Statement, Contact Information, Acknowledgment of Appointment at USCIS Application Support Center, Certification, and Signature